Dan Sullivan (U.S. senator): 2014

 On October 15, 2013, Sullivan announced his candidacy for the U.S. Senate seat held by Democratic incumbent Mark Begich in the 2014 election.
 He was endorsed by the Club for Growth.
-Begich had defeated longtime incumbent Ted Stevens in the previous election.
+Begich had narrowly defeated longtime incumbent Ted Stevens in the previous election.
 Stevens had filed for the election in 2009 following his exoneration, and was widely expected to win, but died in a plane crash on August 9, 2010.
 This left the race for the Republican nomination wide open.

 On June 10, 2014, Sullivan offered Begich the Alaska Agreement.
 This was a modified version of the People's Pledge.
 This tactic had previously been used in the Massachusetts 2012 U.S. Senate race between Elizabeth Warren and Scott Brown to drastically limit outside, third-party spending.
 Begich rejected the agreement.
 According to Ballotpedia, outside spending in the race hit nearly $40 million.

 Despite former Governor Sarah Palin's late-race endorsement of 2010 party nominee Joe Miller, Sullivan won the August 19 Republican primary with 40% of the vote to and Miller's 32% and Treadwell's 25%.

 On November 12, 2014, the Associated Press and CNN declared that Sullivan had defeated Begich in the general election by about 8,000 votes—48.6% to 45.4%.
 At the time, there were approximately 31,000 votes left to count and Begich refused to concede.
 Begich eventually conceded on November 17.
 Final results showed that Sullivan won by 6,014 votes out of 282,400 cast, 47.96% to 45.83%.